learn-co-curriculum/phase-4-debugging-network-requests/README.md

 - Check the Rails Server logs in the backend
 - Add a new route to handle the HTTP Verb + Path for this request

-When you see a `Unexpected end of JSON input` error:
+When you see an `Unexpected end of JSON input` error:

 - Check your `fetch` request
 - Check the controller action, and make sure to `render json:`

-When you need see data from the request in your controller:
+When you need to see data from the request in your controller:

 - Add a `byebug` to your controller method
 - Make a request from the browser